chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 into ``/etc/delivery/delivery.rb`` and running ``automate-ctl reconfigure``.
 The ``automate-ctl status`` subcommand should now list the status of the ``compliance_profiles`` service.

-Manage the profiles in this asset store using the :doc:`api_delivery`.
+Also, the profiles in this asset store are managed using the :doc:`api_automate` and cannot be managed through the UI as with the 0.8.5 release.

 Scanning
 ------------------------------------------------------------

 Allows nodes to execute infrastructure tests or compliance profiles as part of the chef-client runs.
-For more details, see :doc:`Compliance scanning w/ Chef Automate guide </integrate_compliance_chef_automate>`.
+For more details, see :doc:`/perform_compliance_scan`.

 Troubleshooting
 ===================================================================